quimpm/dist_comp4/README.md

 # Volunteer   computing   with   BOINC

+**Joaquim Picó & Ian Palacín**

 ## Introduction to Volunteer Computing:

 Volunteer computing is a type of distributed computing in wich people donate their computers' unused resources to a research oriented project.
-This, provides substantial procesing power to reserchers at minimal cost, wich makes research more affordable and efficient.
+This provides substantial processing power to researchers at minimal cost, wich makes research more affordable and efficient.
 This type of computing is made mostly using cloud distributed systems.
-In this systems a program is runing on a volunteer's computer and periodically contacts the research aplication to to request jobs and report results.
-The one in charge of the comunication between the volunteer program and the researchers' aplication is the Middleware.
+In these systems a program is running on a volunteer's computer and periodically contacts the research application to request jobs and report results.
+The one in charge of the communication between the volunteer program and the researchers' application is the Middleware.

 ## What is BOINC